tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Major editorial restructuring.

-- Remove the Security Analysis section.
-It will be replaced with something more modern.
+- Replace the Security Analysis section with a WIP draft.

 (*) indicates changes to the wire protocol which may require implementations
     to update.